Savory and slightly sweet stewed summer vegetables with garden herbs will give you all the great summer vibes, plus it’s healthy and delicious.

 Dice the zucchini and sautee in just over half the olive oil in a large skillet on medium-high heat.
 Sautee the zucchini until browned, about 1-2 minutes.
 Remove from pan and place zucchini in a bowl and set aside.

-Start with the diced yellow onion and then add the diced green onions and remaining olive oil.
+Meanwhile, dice the yellow onion and then add to the pan with diced green onions and remaining olive oil.
 Reduce heat to medium and saute for 30 seconds.

 Mince garlic and add to onions along with basil, bay leave, Italian seasoning, and salt.
 Reduce heat to medium-low and let simmer for 2-3 minutes.

 Meanwhile, dice the tomatoes, carrot tops and parsley.
-Add them to the pan with wine and sautee another 2 minutes.
+Add to pan with wine and sautee another 2 minutes.